mattsteen14/Appointment_Planner/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Complete project as per Codecademy brief.
+- [x] Request code review on Codecademy forums.
+- [x] Share on Codecademy forums for feedback.
 - [ ] Personalise & improve styling with CSS.
 - [ ] Add functionality to remove contacts & appointments.
 - [ ] Testing & Debugging.
-- [ ] Share on Codecademy forums for feedback.
 - [ ] Use surge to deploy.

 See the [open issues](https://github.com/mattsteen14/appointment_planner/issues) for a full list of proposed features (and known issues).